In a Dark Place: Plot summary

 As Anna's ghost sightings and fears for the children's safety become more pronounced, Miss Grose begins to doubt Anna's sanity and fires her from her post.
-As Anna reveals some affection for the estate manager, Miss Grose reconsiders and begins to passionately kiss Anna.
-While they later sleep together that evening, it is apparent on Anna's face that she is shocked by the estate manager's physical attention and feels that she is again being abused just as when she was a child.
+As Anna reveals some affection for the estate manager, Miss Grose reconsiders and begins to kiss Anna passionately.
+While they later sleep together that evening, it is apparent on Anna's face that she is shocked by the estate manager's physical attention and feels that she is again being abused, just as when she was a child.
 It seems as if Anna is being sexually abused by every character in the movie, highlighting her disturbing childhood.

 Eventually, the children grow more and more fearful and sullen around Anna.
-Anna's hallucinations about having multiple threesomes and foursomes, and therefore her emotional breakdown continues, and Miss Grose once again tells her to leave.
-Anna frequently visits the lake that Miss Jessel had supposedly drowned in, yet tells the children not to go there.
+Anna's has hallucinations about having multiple threesomes and foursomes, and therefore her emotional breakdown continues, and Miss Grose once again tells her to leave.
+Anna frequently visits the lake Miss Jessel had supposedly drowned in, yet tells the children not to go there.
 She seems possessed and has frequent sightings of Miss Jessel there.
-After some strange behaviour on the children's part and Anna's, it is unclear what exactly is going on.
+It is unclear what is happening after some strange behaviour on the children's and Anna's part.
 That evening, Flora has a severe fear-induced asthma attack and is taken away by ambulance, never to be seen again.
 Miles runs away, and before accompanying Flora to the hospital, Miss Grose makes Anna promise to call her as soon as Miles is found.

-Anna finds and chases the frightened Miles around the estate believing that only she can rescue him from the ghosts' attentions.
-As she corners him at the lake where Miss Jessel drowned, Miles in a sense "walks the plank", slowly forcing himself into the water and drops from the log into the shallow creek-like puddle where Miss Jessel's previous body parts had been shown.
-There is no struggle and he drowns.
+Anna finds and chases the frightened Miles around the estate, believing only she can rescue him from the ghosts' attentions.
+As she corners him at the lake where Miss Jessel drowned, Miles, in a sense, 'walks the plank', slowly forcing himself into the water and drops from the log into the shallow creek-like puddle where Miss Jessel's previous body parts had been shown.
+There is no struggle, and he drowns.
 Anna tells him that he will now be free of his suffering and that what happened between them will remain a secret.
-It is suggested that Anna had been physically abusing Miles and Flora just as she had been abused as a child herself, but the truth is no one really knows, if she is insane and imagining these images or being harassed by ghostly figures.
-Then without any real explanation or even implication, her face suddenly turns into herself as a little girl and says "I'm the only one."
-The viewer is left questioning if her mind was in fact the "dark place" or if in fact the house was truly haunted.
+It is suggested that Anna had been physically abusing Miles and Flora just as she had been abused as a child herself, but the truth is, no one knows whether she is insane and imagining these images or being harassed by ghostly figures.
+Then, without any real explanation or even implication, her face suddenly turns into herself as a little girl and says, "I'm the only one."
+The viewer is left questioning whether her mind was the 'dark place', or if the house was truly haunted.